lbryio/lbry.com/content/news/152-every-major-tech-company-hates-you.md

 ---
 Every major internet proactively _damages_ user experience to serve their own interests.

 In a competitive economy, this is exceedingly unusual.
-But we'll discuss the why later.
-First, let's define the problem.
+But before we get to the why, let's define the problem.

 ## The Problem

-Claim: All of the largest consumer internet company actively spend their time and resources engineering degradations in user-experience.
+Claim: Every large consumer internet company actively spends their time and resources engineering degradations in user-experience.

-Below are examples from Facebook, Amazon, Apple, Reddit, and YouTube.
+Below are examples from Facebook, Apple, Reddit, and YouTube.

 This is not meant to be an exhaustive list of user hostility, but instead to provide an unambiguous example for each.